peytoncordero/DRI25/data-literacies.md

 * The proposed **research** or **clinical investigation** involves human subjects, and
 * Your university or research institution is **engaged** in the research or clinical investigation involving human subjects.

-An IRB is an institutional comcompliance laince that may not consider other ethical impacts.
+An IRB is an institutional compliance that may not consider other ethical impacts.
 As we move forward in this workshop we will consider data and digital project ethics beyond compliance.

 #### Example: Oral History Projects